TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

   sudo apt install python3-rocker
 ```
 - Note1: It's important to share the host's network and the `/dev/shm/` directory with the container.
 - Note2: You can add the `--home` rocker option if you want your home directory to be shared with the docker container.
-Be careful though, as the host's `~/.bashrc` will be executed by the container.
+Be careful though, as the host's `~/.bashrc` will be executed inside the container.

 ###  2.)
 Then, start "roscore" inside the ROS1 Noetic docker container